 Forbidden City Tour: City Mills

-The City Mills Building was originally constructed in 1847.
-The five-story building was difficult to construct, as it was located within a swampy area.
-An insuecure foundation led to delays early in its construction, and 1,300 loads of ground and swamp was replaced with 600 perch of stone work.
-The stonework for which the machinery was installed upon was completed by Gandert and Sons.
-The brick was burned at the local Everly Brick Works and laid by Foulke and Mohler.
-The architect and contractor for construction was Cyrus Hershiser.
+Originally constructed in 1847, the five-story City Mills Building posed a formidable challenge due to its location within a swampy area.
+An unstable foundation hindered progress during the early stages of construction, necessitating the replacement of 1,300 loads of ground and swamp with 600 perch of stonework.
+The stonework, upon which the machinery was installed, was completed by Gandert and Sons.
+The bricks were supplied by the local Everly Brick Works and laid by Foulke and Mohler, while Cyrus Hershiser served as the architect and contractor overseeing the construction.

-Around 1865, Frank A. and Andrus Gilbert purchased the City Milling Company.
+Around 1865, Frank A. and Andrus Gilbert acquired the City Milling Company.
 Four years later, J.M.
-Waugh joined City Milling and the company became known as the Gilbert, Waugh Milling Company.
-But to increase production from 200 barrels to 350 barrels a day, the business sought fit to renovate the building and install higher capacity production equipment.
-An addition was built in 1881 for $35,000 and the original structure was then demolished.
-It is believed that the 1881 structure occupies part of the 1847 lot.
+Waugh joined the venture, and the company became known as the Gilbert, Waugh Milling Company.
+To increase production from 200 barrels to 350 barrels per day, the business deemed it necessary to renovate the building and install higher-capacity production equipment.
+An addition, costing $35,000, was constructed in 1881, and the original structure was subsequently demolished.
+It is believed that the 1881 structure occupies a portion of the 1847 lot.

-Newspaper advertisements from 1881 listed Giblert, Waugh and Company as selling flour for as low as $1.40 for a hundred-pound sack.
-They manufactured several brands of flour, including Non Pareil, Victor, Morning Glory, City Mills, Millstone, Blue Diamond and Michigan Amber.
-By 1890, City Mills produced 40,000 barrels of flour a year.
+Newspaper advertisements from 1881 listed Gilbert, Waugh and Company as offering flour at prices as low as $1.40 for a hundred-pound sack.
+They manufactured several brands of flour, including Non Pareil, Victor, Morning Glory, City Mills, Millstone, Blue Diamond, and Michigan Amber.
+By 1890, City Mills produced an impressive 40,000 barrels of flour annually.

-One of Gilbert’s customers was The Steam Cracker Biscuit Works, located on West 4th Street, that later merged with several smaller companies to form the National Biscuit Company, or NABISCO.
+One of Gilbert’s esteemed customers was The Steam Cracker Biscuit Works, located on West 4th Street, which later merged with several smaller companies to form the renowned National Biscuit Company, or NABISCO.

-In the 1920s and 1930s, the City Mills Building was home to John Aricon and Company, consisting of John, Charles, Andy and Joseph Amicon, who operated a produce commission house.
+During the 1920s and 1930s, the City Mills Building served as the home of John Aricon and Company, comprising John, Charles, Andy, and Joseph Amicon, who operated a produce commission house.

-In 1986, the City Mills Building was added to the National List of Historical Landmarks.
+In recognition of its historical significance, the City Mills Building was added to the National List of Historical Landmarks in 1986.

 2 Comments